 H George replied that the report showed the current provision from government funding.
-The aim was to change the provider base as we move into devolved funding arrangements.
+The aim was to change the provider base before devolved funding.

-It is envisaged that, going forward, there would be nine grant fund providers and an estimated 40-50 providers overall which was a much more manageable number.
+It is envisaged that, going forward, there would be nine grant fund providers and approximately 40-50 providers overall which was a much more manageable number.

 Delivery was tracked through an Individualised Learner Record which all providers had to complete.
-The data was then fed back to the Education and Skills Funding Agency who would produce a report showing outcomes for each provider.
-Under devolved arrangements, that data would be sent to the Authority for rationalisation against the plans and contracts the providers had supplied.
+The data was then fed back to the Education and Skills Funding Agency who would produce a report as to what each learner had completed.
+Under devolved arrangements that data would be sent to the Authority for rationalisation against the plans and contracts the providers had supplied.